Windows 11 24H2 Wi-Fi Keeps Disconnecting: Fixes That Work in 2026

 Windows 11 24H2 Wi-Fi Keeps Disconnecting: Start Here

 First, note when disconnects occur: on battery, after sleep, during video calls, or while downloading.
-This helps confirm whether this is a Windows 11 24H2 Wi-Fi connection issue or simple router congestion.
+This helps confirm whether the problem is more likely related to power settings, roaming, or the network itself.

 Also test Ethernet for 10–20 minutes.
 If wired is stable but Wi-Fi keeps dropping, focus on the Wi-Fi driver, adapter settings, and channel interference rather than your ISP.